apollographql/apollo-link/packages/apollo-link-error/README.md

 <h2 id="retry-request">Retrying failed requests</h2>

-An error handler might want to do more than just logging errors.
+An error handler might want to do more than just log errors.
 You can check for a certain failure condition or error code, and retry the request if rectifying the error is possible.
 For example, when using some form of token based authentication, there is a need to handle re-authentication when the token expires.
 Here is an example of how to do this using `forward()`.
 ```js
 onError(({ graphQLErrors, networkError, operation, forward }) => {
     if (graphQLErrors) {